 Here’s a detailed list of the basic equipment and supplies you need to start making your own herbal medicines.

-The following rules of medicine making is accepted by almost everyone who works with plants and makes plant medicines.
+The following rules of medicine making are accepted by almost everyone who works with plants and make plant medicines.

-Pharmacopoeias once included extensive entries for decoctions.
-They eventually fell out of favor, as they were considered inconvenient.
+Pharmacopeias once included extensive entries for decoctions.
+They eventually fell out of favour, as they were considered inconvenient.
 To the family herbalist, however, therapeutic benefit outweighs convenience!

 Because they are so popular you are going to learn how to make: